Truist Financial (TFC)

 Are you wondering whether to buy Truist Financial or pass?
 We urge investors to not only consider the latest earnings results but also longer-term business quality and valuation as well.

 Truist Financial’s P/B ratio based on the next 12 months is 1x.
-At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better investments elsewhere.